Departments

 Religion and Philosophy

 In our pluralistic, globalised society, we encounter people from different cultures, world views and social backgrounds.
 Religion focuses on the personal, interpersonal and social challenges that arise as a result and the associated opportunities.
-It promotes the intercultural competence of pupils and thus strengthens their solidarity, tolerance and responsibility.
+It promotes the intercultural competence of students and thus strengthens their solidarity, tolerance and responsibility.

 Philosophy poses fundamental questions about human existence: What is a good life?
 What is justice?
 What can I know?
 What is true, and what appears to be true?
 Questions like these shape our thoughts and actions.
 Philosophy seeks answers through critical reflection and dialogue with contemporaries and with great thinkers of the past in order to provide guidance for people and society.